electricimp/imp-central-impt/DevelopmentGuide.md

 ### Project Creation

 Project creation is a creation of [Project File](./CommandsManual.md#project-file) in a directory from where a project creation command is called.
-If the directory already contains [Project File](./CommandsManual.md#project-file), it is overwritten after confirmation from a user.
-I.e. you can quickly create a new Project at the place of the previous one.
+If the directory already contains [Project File](./CommandsManual.md#project-file), it is overwritten after confirmation from a user, i.e. you can quickly create a new Project at the place of the previous one.
 In some cases it may be convenient.
 But in a general case it is recommended to [explicitly delete](#project-deletion) the previous Project.

-There are two ways to create Project:
+There are two ways to create Project - [base on an existing Device Group](#link-device-group) or [create a new one](#create-new-device-group).

 #### Link Device Group